dj-application/pelican-website/README.md

 THEME = '../pelican-themes/bootstrap2'
 ```

-## 6.2 Optional: Add theme as git module
+## 6.2  How to add theme as git module
 ```
-# Add a `.gitmodules` file and a directory `themes/` in the project `perclican-website`
+# Add a .gitmodules and a directory `themes/` in the project perclican-website
-git submodule add git@github.com:getpelican/pelican-themes.git themes git commit -am "Add pelican-themes as a submodule"
+git submodule add git@github.com:getpelican/pelican-themes.git themes

 # Commit
 git commit -am 'Add theme as a submodule'

-# Check whether the theme is listed as a submodule
+# Check whether the themes is listed as a submodule
 git submodule status
 '565dc8959ad2573c4a9245eaaec73916c782f6d9 theme (heads/master)'